facebookresearch/SING/README.md

 ## License

-For conveniance we have included a copy of the metadata of this dataset in this repository.
+For conveniance we have included a copy of the metadata of the NSynth dataset in this repository.
 The dataset has been released by Google Inc under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.